-Financial markets, including the Financial Instruments in which the Funds invest, and Fund Shares, can be highly volatile and the Funds may experience sudden and large movements in price.
-Unusual trading activity that is unrelated to economic fundamentals, including activity that is considered market fraud and/or manipulation or excessive speculation, or significant and/or rapid increases in the size of a Fund as a result of an increase in creation activity, can potentially lead to unusual movements in the prices of the Financial Instruments in which the Funds invest as well as the price of Fund Shares, and increase the risk of investing in such Financial Instruments and in Fund shares.
+Financial markets, including the Financial Instruments in which the Funds invest, and Fund Shares can be highly volatile and the Funds may experience sudden and large movements in price.
+Unusual trading activity that is unrelated to economic fundamentals, including activity that is considered market fraud and/or manipulation or excessive speculation, or significant and/or rapid increases in the size of a Fund as a result of an increase in creation activity can potentially lead to unusual movements in the prices of Financial Instruments in which the Fund invests as well as the price of Fund Shares and increase the risk of investing in such Financial Instruments and in Fund Shares.
 Market fraud and/or manipulation and other fraudulent trading practices (such as the intentional dissemination of false or misleading information (e.g., false rumors)) can, among other things, lead to disruption of the orderly functioning of markets, lead to significant market volatility and cause the value of a Fund and/or the Financial Instruments held by a Fund to fluctuate quickly and without warning.
 Such fluctuations could be significant and could be temporary or last for longer periods of time.
 High volatility may have an adverse impact on the performance of the Funds.
 The widespread demand for a commodity, currency, or security may cause price increases in the commodity, currency, or security, which could result in an increased demand for Shares.
-The Funds may experience difficulty in registering additional Shares in a timely manner in response to a high demand for Shares.

-The UltraShort Natural Gas Fund experienced significantly higher than normal creation activity in mid-September of 2021.
-The Ultra Natural Gas Fund experienced significantly higher than normal creation activity in mid-November of 2021.
-Each Fund potentially could experience similar creation activity in the future.
 A Fund experiencing significant and rapid growth could potentially experience difficulty achieving appropriate exposure in response to significant increases in Fund assets, which could cause a Fund to limit or suspend purchases of Creation Units.
 Any limitation or suspension of Creation Units, among other things, could cause a Fund's Shares to trade at a premium, widen trading spreads, or otherwise disrupt secondary market trading in a Fund's Shares.
-Increases in the price of Financial Instruments and a Fund's Shares as a result of the conditions described above are subject to significant and unexpected reversals.
+Increases in the price of Financial Instruments and a Fund's Shares as a result of the condition described above are subject to significant and unexpected reversals.
 An investor in any of the Funds could potentially lose the full principal value of his or her investment within a single day.